colbyfayock/50-projects-for-react-and-the-static-web/README.md

 # 50 Projects for React and the Static Web

-50 projects to help you stop asking yourself what to build.
+50 project ideas to help you stop asking yourself what to build.

 Get the [FREE PDF](https://50reactprojects.com/) here: [50reactprojects.com](https://50reactprojects.com/)